 Fortunately, they probably do not participate in First Part vivas; as their chapter is pretty much the only resource which makes this claim.
 Average values measured directly in healthy volunteers by Barrat-Boyes et al (1957) got an average of 78.4% in the SVC and 76.8% in the pulmonary artery.
 The drop in oxygen content between central venous and pulmonary arterial blood is usually attributed to the blood coming out of the venous sinus, which is typically quite anoxic (the heart being an organ with a famously high oxygen extraction ratio).

 Most other resources give an even lower normal value for the SvO2, perhaps because they are referring to critically ill patients with high myocardial oxygen demand.
 A 2004 study published in Chest would have us believe that the ScvO2 is 5% higher than the SvO2, and implies that the difference may be a measure of increased myocardial oxygen consumption.
 Yet another review article reports that this difference changes with the CVC sampling tip position (at 15cm from the tricuspid valve, the ScvO2 was 8% higher, but in the right atrium it was only 1% higher).
+Certainly older papers felt that right atrial blood was mixed well enough for experimental work in healthy subjects (eg. Hamilton et al, 1948).
 Perhaps, the more severe the shock the greater the difference.
-The following image illustrates the venous oxygen saturation values at three different sites along the PA catheter (sheath, proximal injector port, distal PA port) of a patient in severe septic shock, with a markedly hyperdynamic circulation:
+The following image illustrates the venous oxygen saturation values at three different sites along the PA catheter (sheath, proximal injector port, distal PA port) of a sedated ventilated patient with severe septic shock and a markedly hyperdynamic circulation:

 The majority of textbooks give a partial pressure (PvO2) of around 40mmHg, which corresponds to a mixed venous oxygen saturation value of around 70-75% (Barrat-Boyes et al, 1957).
 When it comes to making some sort of practical use out of venous blood gas results, the PvO2 is generally held to be a minor player, as it contributes minimally to the calculation of mixed venous oxygen content.
 And it is the content you need, if you were going to be calculating something useful.